Esther-Moki/Cocktail-Lush/README.md

 # Cocktail Lush

-The Cocktail Lush project happens to be an Android app that allows you to search for recipes, images of specific cocktails, ingredients, filter by alcoholic, non alcoholic and more by fetching data from the Cocktails DB API,an API where one get data on alcohol & cocktails.
+The Cocktail Lush project happens to be a simple cocktail app written in java using android studio that allows you to search for recipes, images of specific cocktails, ingredients, filter by alcoholic, non alcoholic and more by fetching data from the
+Cocktails DB API,an API where one get data on alcohol & cocktails.When a cocktail is clicked a new fragment appears that gives the user the drink name, ingredients , and directions on how to make the cocktail.

 * By Esther Moki
 * Date of current version:17/10/2021